best aggressive inline skates

 The Iqon AG20 Plastic Aggressive Inline Boots

-The 45-degree Velcro strap is mounted firmly with screws, and an aluminum buckle is protected against damage thanks to the shape of the cuff.
-The sole plate is the same plate found on the USD VII, slides incredibly well, and has plenty of space for doing both soul and negative grinds.
-My biggest issue with these skates is that the sole plate does not line up well with the boot, so it does not look aesthetically pleasing when looking down at them.
-Comfort-wise, these were one of my favorite boots that I skated in 2022.
+The IQON AG 20 skates have a secure 45-degree Velcro strap mounted with screws and a sturdy aluminum buckle that’s well-protected by the cuff’s shape.
+They come with the same sole plate as the USD VII, which slides smoothly and offers plenty of room for both soul and negative grinds.
+However, the sole plate doesn’t align perfectly with the boot, which can make them look a bit off when you look down at them.
+Comfort-wise, these were one of my favorite boots that I’ve ever skated. ($289.97)

-Recommendations: Since the AG20 is a boot only release, you must add frames, wheels, and bearings.
-Don’t worry, though; we’ve got you covered!
+Recommendations: The AG20 comes as a boot only, so you’ll need to add frames, wheels, and bearings.
+But don’t worry, I’ve got you covered!
 I recommend pairing these boots with TNEC Frames, Dream 58mm Wheels, and Wicked ILQ-9 Bearings.
-This frame, wheel, and bearing combination is the setup I use on my AG20 skates, and I absolutely love it.
+This is the exact setup I use on my AG20 skates, and I absolutely love it.

 Related: The Best Big Wheel UFS Frames for Enjoying the Streets